savonet/book/streaming.md

 ```

 (namely, `mic` is of type `active_source` and `amplify` requires an argument of
 type `source`, which does not cause any problem).
-Outputs to soundcard (such as
-`output.alsa` or `output.pulseaudio`) are also active because the rate of the
-output is controlled by the soundcard.
-The reason for distinguishing active
-sources is further explained in [there](#sec:stream-generation).
+To be precise, it is not the
+exactly the active source itself which is responsible for initiating computation
+of data, but the associated clock, as explained in [there](#sec:clocks).

 ### Type inference